What’s the Difference? Octopus vs. Squid

 Photo credits: Octopus – NURC/UNCW and NOAA/FGBNMS.
 Squid – NOAA OKEANOS Explorer Program 2013 Northeast U. S. Canyons Expedition.

 You wouldn’t be alone if you thought the octopus and squid were the same animals.
 They are cousins—both part of the group cephalopoda—a group of marine mollusks that include squid, octopus, nautilus, and snails.
-The largest cephalopod is the giant squid and the smallest being the pygmy squid.
 These animals are all characterized by symmetrical bodies, no vertebrae, prominent heads, and arms or tentacles that extend from their bodies.
 Unlike nautilus and snails, the octopus and squid evolved to have bodies that don’t require use of a hard shell for protection, which is due to other adaptations that they developed like the ability to camouflage, heightened intelligence, and strong, flexible arms.

 There are nearly 300 species of squids and 300 species of octopus in the global ocean.
 So, what are the differences between the two?